 A special type of rehabilitation that evaluates and treats pelvic dysfunction and pain, both male and female patients receive a private, one-on-one session with a physical therapist to evaluate joint alignment, muscle flexibility/coordination/strength, posture, and other patient-specific information.

 Pelvic floor muscles support internal organs, help maintain bowel and bladder continence, provide stabilization, and help maintain sexual function.
 These muscles may become weak, tight or uncoordinated as a result of injury, trauma, childbirth, surgery or other chronic conditions.

 Pelvic floor musculoskeletal issues may lead to the following:

 • Coccyx and tailbone pain

-At Kennedy, patient-specific, evidence-based treatment plans are created by a therapist based on recommendations from each patient's doctor.
-Patients must first receive a physician referral to Kennedy’s program.
+At Jefferson Cherry Hill Hospital, patient-specific, evidence-based treatment plans are created by a therapist based on recommendations from each patient's doctor.
+Patients must first receive a physician referral to the program.

 For more information, call Bryn Zolty, PT, DPT, at (856) 922-5090.